 In the past five years, RingCentral’s VoIP service has been ranked in 9th place, 2nd place, and two times it was 6th place.

 Comparatively, Ooma reviewers have been nothing but impressed with its quality, cost, and customer service.
-In fact, Ooma has been the #1 pick in PC Magazine’s Business Choice awards for all seven years that the survey was conducted.
+In fact, Ooma has been the #1 pick in PC Magazine’s Business Choice awards for all eight years that the survey was conducted.

 In addition, PCMag.com named Ooma, along with the Ooma Telo interface, an Editors’ Choice.
 PCMag’s Michael Muchmore went on to say, “Ooma is distinguished by super-easy setup, a spiffy tabletop adapter with a speaker, a user-friendly web interface, clear voice quality, and low cost — just about everything you’d want from an Internet-based landline replacement service.”